elinor-oren/tube-sensor/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)
 ## :small_orange_diamond: Assembling the Encasement
 The Fusion 360 and gcode files for the top, bottom, and top + bottom parts of the encasement are available in `Final Physical Prototype Files`.
 The encasement is too large to print both the top and bottom at the same time on the Prusa i3, but this may be possible for machines with larger beds.
+Printing the entire encasement takes about  6-7 hours.

 <img width="400" alt="image" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/20d7c9c4-c78a-4400-84ee-55c612d23065">